Apply online through Clearing

 example of correct logo use

-Do: use the white logo on darker backgrounds
+Do: ensure maximum contrast with background by using white logo on darker backgrounds

 example of correct logo use